april-knights/Government/Legislation/Mediation Act.md

 7. Providing guidance on how to proceed with mediation discussions.
 The mediator is not there to control the conversation, but as an unbiased guide and supporter to all parties.
 8. The mediator may utilise private messages, threads, or channels to conduct proceedings.
 9. In the event that there is confusion over who should be identified as a Notifier or an Accused, the mediator may discard all titles (i.e. refer to all parties equally as participants and avoid any ‘Notifier’ or ‘Accused’ private channels), or use known evidence to determine which party the individual most fits with.
 10. The Lead Mediator can decide that mediation is not the best course of action.
-If mediation has not resolved the matter within seven days after mediation has been announced, mediation will be ended.
-If mediation is not successful, the Lead and any supporting mediators are to report back to the Upper Council with any recommendations on consequences or next steps (see A3, SII: Unsuccessful Mediation).
+In this case, the Lead and any supporting mediators are to report back to the Upper Council with any recommendations on consequences or next steps (see A4, SII: Unsuccessful Mediation).
 11. With consultation from the Upper Council, the Moderation Committee can decide whether it is purposeful to share the outcome of the mediation in a public way.
-12. The Moderation Committee may decide to remove observation (see A3, SII, d) or support person (see A3, SII, c) privileges if they negatively impact on proceedings.
+12. The Moderation Committee may decide to remove observation (see A3, SII, b) or support person (see A3, SII, a) privileges if they negatively impact on proceedings.

 Any decisions that need to be made outside of the above responsibilities should be made with consultation from impartial Moderation Committee members or impartial Upper Council Members.